piappl/ea-idl/MODEL.md

 - All P7 objects need to be stereotyped with `DataElement`
 - All P7 objects need to be stereotype with one of: `idlUnion`, `idlEnum`, `idlStruct`, `idlTypedef`

+## Napespaces

+- We can have nampespaces/packages
+- those can be nested
+- package with classes cannot have other packages (so only packages without classes can have subpackages)

 ## Naming

 All modelled elements must be named with alpha-numeric characters and underscores.